Glenn Weiss: Personal life

 During the 70th Primetime Emmy Awards on September 18th, 2018, Weiss made headlines by proposing to long-time girlfriend Jan Svendsen during his acceptance speech for Outstanding Directing for a Variety Special for his work on that year's Academy Awards.
 He proposed by saying, "You wonder why I don’t like to call you my girlfriend?
 Because I want to call you my wife."
 The ring previously belonged to his mother, who had died two and a half weeks prior.
 The moment was widely shared on social media platforms Twitter and Instagram.
+They got married on 14 February 2023, with Speaker Emerita Nancy Pelosi officiating.